frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 Await.result(program[App.Op].exec[Future], Duration.Inf)
 ```

 There is a variant of `runF` where a cache can be specified: `FetchM#runFWithCache`.
-In the following example we simply pass an empty in-memory cache, but you can pass your own cache or a resulting cache from a previous fetch.
+In the following example, we simply pass an empty in-memory cache, but you can pass your own cache or a resulting cache from a previous fetch:

 ```tut:book
 def program[F[_]](